AnthonyLloyd/BenchmarksGame/README.md

 Submitted and accepted but 21.95s, what the heck.

 Can't make this faster.
-Put back the pairs and tried to make it parallel but this was slowing.
+Put back the pairs and tried to make it parallel but this was slow.

 Stumped.
 Best I submitted was 21.80s.

+Scale out dt?
+Move writeline to bottom.
+0.5 * on total 2.

 ### Reverse-Complement